grafana/k6-operator/docs/crd-generated.md

-K6Script describes where the script to execute the tests is found
+Script describes where the k6 script is located.

 <table>
     <thead>